Counseling Center Presentations

-Organizations interested in having CC present a topic to their group must complete an Outreach Request Form and please note the following:
+Organizations interested in having the Counseling Center present a topic to their group must complete an Outreach Request Form and please note the following:

 - Provide at least two weeks’ notice.

 - Schedule the presentation for at least 30 minutes.

-Advertise the talk in such a way that at least 10 students will be in attendance.
+- Advertise the presentation in such a way that at least 10 students will be in attendance.

 - Preferably provide us with options for date and time.

 - Preferably notify us very early or very late in the term (off-peak times).

 - Email the completed form to Chris Edwards or send via campus mail to the Counseling Center MS-9052.
 Please be aware that our staff may not be able to accommodate all outreach program requests.
 Our ability to respond to outreach requests may be impacted by factors such as current demand for services and availability of staff to present on a given topic.
 If you need additional information, please email Chris Edwards or call 360-650-3164.

 Let’s Talk is a program that provides drop-in consultations at locations around campus for WWU students.
 It’s free, no appointment is necessary, and students are seen on a first-come, first-served basis.
 Just walk in for an informal, friendly, and confidential consultation.
 Speaking with a counselor consultant can help provide insight, solutions, and information about other resources.
 Currently, Let's Talk is held on Wednesdays from 12 - 1 pm in the Multicultural Center Lounge.
 Let’s Talk is not a substitute for formal counseling and doesn’t constitute mental health treatment, but the counseling consultants can listen to your specific problems and introduce you to what it’s like to speak to a member of our staff.